elioseverojunior/reclame/README.md

 * Bluemix Services and Runtimes

-Create the following services and runtimes on Bluemix:
+Create the following and runtime on Bluemix:

 Node.js: SDK for Node.js Cloud Foundry application

-Cloudant: create a Cloudant service called reclame-cloudant and connect it to the previous application.
+Create and connect it to the previous application the folowing services:

+Cloudant DB

 Watson translation